What Happens If Greece Defaults On Its Debts?

-Dr. MARTIN WOLF (Chief Economics Commentator, Financial Times): It is now pretty obvious that unless something quite astonishing happens - I'm seeing no chance of it - that Greece is going to need more money to finance its ongoing deficit, maybe 30 billion euros or so, which will have to be met by governments if Greece is not to default.
+MARTIN WOLF: It is now pretty obvious that unless something quite astonishing happens - I'm seeing no chance of it - that Greece is going to need more money to finance its ongoing deficit, maybe 30 billion euros or so, which will have to be met by governments if Greece is not to default.

 SIEGEL: What exactly was wrong with the deal that was worked out for Greece?
 Was it not big enough?
 Was it too rosy in its expectation of how Greece would recover economically?
 Why isn't it working?